kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 * TOC
 {:toc}

-To exchange events between several endpoints, it is required that those endpoints were attached to the same owner (in other words, registered with the same user).
+To exchange events between several endpoints, it is required that those endpoints were attached to the same owner.
 Kaa provides necessary APIs to attach/detach endpoints to/from owners through one of the following two flows:

 * [Owner access token flow](#owner-access-token-flow)